chen-yaqin/VAE_MNIST/README.md

 ### **2. Convolutional VAE**
 - **`vae_conv`** performs well in FID (50.13) but has higher MSE (0.0236) due to its limited training epochs.
 - Training is slower due to convolutional layers, and 10 epochs may not be enough for full convergence.
+- MSE loss is used for convolutional VAE training, because BCE loss is observed to perform poorly.

 ### **3. Effect of beta in beta-VAEs**
 - Higher beta values (e.g., beta=4, beta=2) increase KL weight, penalizing reconstruction loss and leading to worse MSE but potentially better disentanglement.